Wyoming Internet Sales Tax

 The General Rule: Physical Presence in the State

-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales.
+The decision has been extended to include online retailers.
+Generally speaking, physical presence means having:

-- having a warehouse in the state
+- a warehouse in the state

-- having a store in the state
+- a store in the state

-- having an office in the state, or
+- an office in the state, or

-- having a sales representative in the state.
+- a sales representative in the state.

-As you might expect, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+The corollary to the physical presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.

-Example 1: You are operating solely out of a warehouse in Wheeling, West Virginia and make a sale to a customer in Rock Springs, Wyoming—a state where your business has no physical presence: You are not required to collect sales tax from the Rock Springs customer.
+Example 1: You are an online retailer located in Wheeling, West Virginia and make a sale through your website to a customer in Rock Springs, Wyoming—a state where your business has no physical presence: You are not required to collect sales tax from the Rock Springs customer.

-Example 2: You are operating solely out of an office in Laramie, Wyoming and make a sale to a customer in Gillette, Wyoming: You are required to collect sales tax from the Gillette customer.
+Example 2: You are an online retailer located in Laramie, Wyoming and make a sale through your website to a customer in Gillette, Wyoming: You are required to collect sales tax from the Gillette customer.

 Example 3: After several years of operating solely out of a warehouse in Wheeling, West Virginia, you open a one-room satellite office just outside of Cheyenne, Wyoming—a state where previously you had no physical presence.
-A day later, you make a sale to a customer in Casper, Wyoming: You are required to collect sales tax from the Casper customer.
+A day later, you make a sale through your website to a customer in Casper, Wyoming: You are required to collect sales tax from the Casper customer.

 Under Wyoming law, some items may be exempt from sales tax, and certain purchasers may not be required to pay sales tax.
 For example, most food for home consumption is exempt from sales tax.
 (Further information on this food exemption is available in a DOR bulletin.)
 For relatively complete information on exemptions, consult generally the various subsections of W.S.
 39-15-105.

-The Customer’s Responsibility
+The Customer’s Responsibility: Use Tax

-The DOR also publishes a Vendor Manual that briefly explains use tax in Wyoming; the Manual mentions that, “Use tax is complementary to the sales tax and is applied to out-of-state purchases.
+The DOR also publishes a Vendor Manual that briefly explains use tax in Wyoming.
+The Manual mentions that, “Use tax is complementary to the sales tax and is applied to out-of-state purchases.
 Use tax helps to place Wyoming merchants on an equal footing with out-of-state vendors who are not required to collect Wyoming’s sales tax.”